ncsurobotics/SW8E-MEB-Software/README.md

 - `TARM[status]`: Thruster arm status; `[status]` = 0 or 1 (1 = armed)
 - `VSYS[voltage]`: System voltage measurement (using voltage divider). `[voltage]` is a 32-bit float (little endian).
 - `SDOWN[cause]`: System is shutting down. `[cause]` is an unsigned 8-bit integer indicating the cause.

+## D2 stuff

+To render in real time do this:
+'''d2 -w energia_flowchart.d2 energia_flowchart.svg -l elk'''